stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

 4 examples, 0 failures
 ```

-Lets remember that our golden files are stored in a different directory so in case of making an update we should use the --update flag from out hgold CLI.
+Lets remember that our golden files are stored in a different directory so in case of making an update we should use the ```hgold``` CLI with the update flag, followed by the name of our golden tests directory, in this case ```/.otherGolden```.

 ```shell
 user@ubuntu:~/hspec-golden-test$ hgold --update ".otherGolden"